All Episodes

 I just want to follow up on something you said a moment ago.

-That doesn't really square with the images we're seeing around the airport with the reporting on the ground from our colleagues who are describing chaos and violence.
+That doesn't really square with the images we're seeing around the airport, with the reporting on the ground from our colleagues who are describing chaos and violence.

 Are you saying unequivocally that any American who wants to get to the airport is getting there and getting past the security barrier and to the planes where they want to go?

-I thought the question was how can they get through to the airport outside the airport?
+I thought the question was, how can they get through to the airport outside the airport?

-And the answer is to the best of our knowledge, the Taliban checkpoints they are letting through people showing American passports.
+And the answer is, to the best of our knowledge, the Taliban checkpoints, they are letting through people showing American passports.

 169 Americans.

-And so my guess is that no matter what, under what circumstances we anyone, there's not a whole lot of Afghanis, uh, there's a whole lot of Afghanis that just as soon come to America, whether there are any involvement with the United States in the past at all, rather than stay under Taliban rule or any rule.
+There's a whole lot of Afghanis who just as soon come to America, whether they're any involvement with the United States in the past at all, rather than stay under Taliban rule or any rule.

-But given this, given the negotiations with the Taliban, the scenes that we're saying, can you just fully explain why uh the plan wasn't to go ahead with these evacuations of both Americans and allies before the drawdowns began, before Bagram was closed, looking back several months, because whether it was now or several months from now, there seems to be a broad consensus that the Taliban would make these gains and this would be needed at some point.
+But given this, given the negotiations with the Taliban, the scenes that we're seeing, can you just fully explain why the plan wasn't to go ahead with these evacuations of both Americans and allies before the drawdowns began, before Bagram was closed, looking back several months?

 Well, yeah, at some point.